A bowl of ice cream with homemade cherry sauce on top.

 Cherry Rolls

-Still warm from the stove, this Cherry Wine Sauce is amazing drizzled over a bowl of creamy ice cream.
-But it's capable of much more, however.
-Try it on yogurt, on pancakes, on French toast, perhaps even some pound cake!
+Still warm from the stove, this Cherry Wine Sauce tastes amazing drizzled over a bowl of rich ice cream.
+But it's capable of much more!
+Try it poured over yogurt, pancakes, French toast, or even pound cake!

 Course Condiments, Dessert